awslabs/aws-security-assessment-solution/README.md

 ### Full scan

 This option doesn't add any additional parameters to the Prowler scan.
-It will result in Prowler running the full 283 checks.
+It will result in Prowler running 359+ checks.

 You can also use the full scan to customize the scan however you would like.